mxmilian/myBudget/README.md

 ****
 App for managing the household budget.

-`Application completely written in vanilla js `
+`Application completely written in vanilla js, html and css`